 It’s usually a good idea to review all of your insurance policies annually, including your health insurance.
 If you have bought a private medical insurance policy as a 12-month contract and it is set to renew automatically, you should be sure to review the policy within a month or two before the renewal date, as this will give you plenty of time to look at alternatives and apply if you are tempted.

 You might also think about whether there are any features included with your current policy that you’re unlikely to take advantage of.
-Finding a similar policy without these extra perks could work out a bit cheaper for you.
+Finding a similar policy without these extra perks could potentially work out a bit cheaper for you.

 Reviewing once a year is not a fixed rule, however, and there are plenty of reasons why you might consider reviewing your health insurance policy earlier.